krofkr/pro-analytics-apache-starter/01-setup/windows-users-install-wsl.md

 ## Update and Upgrade

-This and all other commands are to be run in your WSL terminal.
+**These and all other commands are to be run in your WSL terminal.**

 They are the same as the Mac/Linux versions - not our PowerShell commands.
 If you get an error that sudo is not enabled and you want to continue, see the section below.